taman0753/Build-Test-Deploy/README.md

 These commands will install curl and run a post-deployment test with curl command.
 (This command will return HTTP/1.1 200 OK if all the things are right)

+5)Notify on Email

+Setup 2 secrets in your repository secrets tab

+MAIL_USERNAME -> Your complete mail-id with which you want send email and set the smtp server.

+MAIL_PASSWORD -> Password of the above email.

+(For gmail you need enable the option of less secure apps from settings)

+6)Notify on Slack

+Now again setup 1 more secret in repo

+SLACK_WEBHOOK - The url of your webhook on slack

 NOTE: You can visit the webpage at http://tense-fire.surge.sh/
 ![Screenshot (316)](https://user-images.githubusercontent.com/46739055/93215825-8e197c00-f784-11ea-8cd5-bbac7a0b8c3a.png)